brosie00/sas_workstation_install_config/readme.md

 c:\users\<<SEID>>\AppData\*\SAS
 ```

+# Use of this Document and Git Repo

+The targeted response files is the only

 # Remove Old SAS Client Install

 Because we are using automation to deploy the new entire SAS client (9.4M8), not upgrading all of the pieces, we need to delete any installed pieces from the client workstation.